-Rust is used to build fast, highly scale-able, memory-efficient software.
+Developers can use frameworks with Rust to build fast, highly scaleable, memory-efficient software.
 Whether you’re building a CLI tool, web apps for the server or client, network services, embedded systems software or desktop software, Rust is robust enough to cater to all your programming needs.

 A framework is typically a combination of tools, helpers, and libraries that provide a way to (quickly and effortlessly) build, test, and run applications.
 It lays out a foundation for building software.
 Key aspects to look out for when choosing a framework are its architecture and features (such as support for customization, flexibility, extensibility, security, compatibility with other libraries, etc).

 This article aims to showcase several Rust frameworks across different niches, highlighting their strengths and shortcomings.
 By the end, you should be able to make informed decisions regarding the Rust framework suitable for your needs.

 With 8k stars on GitHub, Rocket is one of the most mature, production-ready, full-stack web frameworks.
 Its major strong point is that it doesn’t make you sacrifice speed for a productive environment and vice-versa like many frameworks do.
 It helps write fast, secure web applications and doesn’t sacrifice flexibility, usability or type safety.

 - It supports JSON out of the box so you don’t need to have another dependency for that